Workshop and performance day open to all young players aged 8 – 21

 Music for Everyone invites you to a friendly, relaxed playing day at Nottingham’s Albert Hall.

-There will be items for wind band and string orchestra.
-The instrumental parts will be sent out in advance of the workshop to give you time to get to grips with the notes ahead of the day itself.
+Parts are be sent out in advance to give you time to get to grips with the notes ahead of the day itself.

 Workshop Day Timetable